 Power integrity becomes increasingly important for the performance of integrated circuits with higher integration density and lower noise margins.
 Compromised power integrity may lead to logic and timing errors.
-Nowadays, IC chips operate at very high frequencies and consume a large amount of power.
-The number of I/O's is ever increasing.
-A large number of I/O's lead to serious simultaneous switching noise (SSN).
-In this paper, we focus on decoupling capacitor optimization for power integrity of chip I/O's.
+Nowadays, integrated circuit chips operate at very high frequencies and consume a large amount of power.
+The number input/outputs of I/Os is ever increasing.
+A large number of I/Os lead to serious simultaneous switching noise (SSN).
+In this paper, we focus on decoupling capacitor optimization for power integrity of chip I/Os.
 Our method can be also used for decoupling capacitor optimization in other part of the power delivery system.

-For package decoupling purpose, discrete decoupling capacitors are used.
-Each type of decoupling capacitor has different equivalent serial capacitance (ESC), equivalent inductance (ESL) and equivalent resistance (ESR) [1].
+For package decoupling purposes, discrete decoupling capacitors are used.
+Each type of decoupling capacitor has a different equivalent serial capacitance (ESC), equivalent inductance (ESL), and equivalent resistance (ESR) [1].
 Consequently, they have different effective frequency ranges and prices.
 The effectiveness of the decoupling capacitors also depends on its electrical environment and varies with locations.
 Therefore, the types and locations of the decoupling capacitors have to be optimized for most effective design with minimal cost.

-Majority of existing work for in-package or on-board decoupling capacitor optimization is trial-and-error methods, such as [2] and [1], both of which are manual processes.
+The majority of existing work for in-package or on-board decoupling capacitor optimization is trial-and-error methods, such as [2] and [1], both of which are manual processes.
 Automatic optimization methods have also been presented.
-The authors of [3] use the PEEC model and model order reduction techniques to compute the input impedance and then search for the optimal locations of the decoupling capacitors to minimize the impedance by gradient based search.
-In [4] the authors use FDTD and FFT to obtain frequency dependent Poynting vector and decoupling capacitors are iteratively put at the port with maximum Poynting vector.
-However, in both papers the decoupling capacitor value is fixed, and ESL or ESR is not considered.
+The authors of [3] use the partial element equivalent circuit model and model-order reduction techniques to compute the input impedance and then search for the optimal locations of the decoupling capacitors to minimize the impedance by gradient-based search.
+In [4], the authors use finite-difference time do-